-3. Veterinary services: Ask about the procedure for obtaining veterinary service, if required.
+- Veterinary services: ask about the procedure for obtaining veterinary service, if required.
 Remember that it is customary for you to be financially responsible for any veterinary care required for your pet while it is being boarded.

-5. Medication policies and procedures: If your pet is taking any medication, advise the kennel operator of the nature of the problem and the type and frequency of medication.
+- Immunization requirements and medication policies: dogs should be immunized against rabies, distemper, hepatitis, leptospirosis, parainfluenza, parvovirus (DHLPP), and bordetella before being boarded.
+If your pet is taking any medication, advise the kennel operator of the nature of the problem and the type and frequency of medication.
 Ask if there is an additional charge for medicating.

-6. Parasite control: If you live in an area in which fleas or ticks are a problem, the kennel should utilize procedures for controlling these parasites (pre-entry examinations for boarders, sprays, dips, etc.).
+- Parasite control: if you live in an area in which fleas or ticks are a problem, the kennel should utilize procedures for controlling these parasites (pre-entry examinations for boarders, sprays, dips, etc.).

 You should inquire into the following items that will affect the comfort of your pet:

-6. Sleeping Quarters: Your kennel should provide a place for this purpose (a primary enclosure).
-It should be clean and dry, and roomy enough for your pet to stand up comfortably, turn around easily, and stretch out.
+- Bedding and sleeping quarters: Some kennels provide resting platforms or bedding, while others ask that you bring bedding from home.
+Make sure you know if you'll need to provide bedding before your arrival.
+Additionally, your kennel should provide a place for sleeping (a primary enclosure).
+It should be clean and dry and roomy enough for your pet to stand up comfortably, turn around easily and stretch out in.

-7. Exercise Area: Dogs should have enough space to enable them to break into a run.
+- Exercise area: dogs should have enough space to enable them to break into a run.
 Exercise time will depend upon the kennel’s layout.
 In some kennels, dogs are allowedfree-access to their own individual exercise runs during the day.
 Other kennels use a ‘time-sharing’ method for scheduling exercise.
 In such kennels, make sure that the time allowed and the frequency of exercise periods are adequate for your dog.

-8. Additional Services: Many pet owners find it convenient to schedule grooming, bathing, or training for their pets while they are in the kennel for boarding.
+- Additional services: many pet owners find it convenient to schedule grooming, bathing, or training for their pets while they are in the kennel for boarding.
 Ask if such services are available.
 If you are in the process of moving, the kennel may even be able to take care of shipping your pet.
 Such a service can save you time and trouble, and helps ensure the safety of your pet.